Home

 A view of the main lot and entryway to the market complex looking out over the harbor.
 The building to the right appears to have been used as a garage and market space at several points.

-Man Posing in Front of Pell's Fish Market Trucks, ca. 1950
+Man Posing in Front of Pell's Fish Market Trucks

-Man Posing in Front of Pell's Fish Market Trucks, ca. 1950
+Man Posing in Front of Pell's Fish Market Trucks

-Man Posing in Front of Pell’s Seafood Trucks, ca. 1950
+Man Posing in Front of Pell’s Seafood Trucks

 Gelatin DOP print